sr2ds/me/docs/index.md

     details: Learn a little bit about Laravel Pint
     link: /posts/2022/ensure-a-beaut-code-with-laravel-pint

-  - title: Português - CheckList to do a good Rest API
+  - title: CheckList to do a good Rest API
     details: Some ideas about what one good api need
     link: /posts/2022/PT-checklist-to-API-Rest.md

-  - title: Português - My experience with Rust Language
+  - title: My experience with Rust Language
     details: I wrote a little abit about my experience learning Rust
     link: /posts/2022/PT-rust-language-and-me